HeartScore

+SCORE table of the risk of death from cardiovascular disease over 10 years for high-risk European countries.

 HeartScore is a cardiovascular disease risk assessment and management tool developed by the European Society of Cardiology, aimed at supporting clinicians in optimising individual cardiovascular risk reduction.

 Scientific Background

 HeartScore is the interactive version of SCORE - Systematic COronary Risk Evaluation - a cardiovascular disease risk assessment system initiated by the European Society of Cardiology, using data from 12 European cohort studies (N=205,178) covering a wide geographic spread of countries at different levels of cardiovascular risks.
 The SCORE data contains some 3-million person-years of observation and 7,934 fatal cardiovascular events.

 The SCORE risk estimation is based on the following risk factors: gender, age, smoking, systolic blood pressure, total cholesterol, and estimates fatal cardiovascular disease events over a ten-year period.

 HeartScore is one of the tools developed to implement the 2007 European guidelines on CVD prevention in clinical practice.